benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

 - They often depend on external services or precise timings and therefore can fail "flakily", for reasons unrelated to the code they're supposed to be testing.
-- They often can't even run on developers' workstations, meaning your continuous integration build is always red.
+- They often can't even run on developers' workstations.
+  That means developers have to push their code to source control to find out if it works, and *that* means your continuous integration build is always red.
 - They often require expensive infrastructure (e.g. cloud VMs, or even dedicated physical hardware).
 - They're unlikely to cover every behavior of